 Author Unknown, Ukiah Daily Journal, 12/21/1978, Peoples Temple Papers, Mendocino County Historical Society.

 Chidester, David.
 Salvation and Suicide: An Interpretation of Jim Jones, the Peoples Temple, and Jonestown.
-Bloomington: Indiana University Press, 1988.
+Bloomington: University of Indiana Press, 1988.

 Feinsod, Ethan.
-Awake In A Nightmare: Jim Jones, The Only Eyewitness Account.
+Awake in a Nightmare: Jonestown the Only Eyewitness Account.
 New York: W.W.
 Norton & Company, 1981.

 Goodlett, Carlton B. The Peoples Forum.
 8/1/1977.
 Vol. 2, No. 4.
 Peoples Temple Disciples of Christ.
 Mendocino County Historical Society, Peoples Temple Papers.